I Saw the Future

-I Saw the Future is the 1997 debut and only album by British electronic dance music band Strike, which was formed in 1994 consisting of Matt Cantor (later of Freestylers), Andy Gardner (later of Plump DJs) and vocalist Victoria Newton.
+I Saw the Future is the 1997 debut and only album by British electronic dance music group Strike, which was formed in 1994 consisting of Matt Cantor (later of Freestylers), Andy Gardner (later of Plump DJs) and vocalist Victoria Newton.
 It features their hit singles "U Sure Do", "My Love Is for Real" and "I Have Peace".
 The album peaked at number 155 on the UK Albums Chart.

 Critical reception

 British magazine Music Week rated the album four out of five, writing, "This bouncy debut album contains ail the hit singles, including U Sure Do, and some fine new tracks in an uplifting journey through house, gospel, rap and their own breakbeat style."